 The Individuation Quartet/Quintet is a contemporary jazz ensemble which combines aspects of classical minimalism, postminimalism, and world rhythms with modern jazz.

-Its sound focuses on rhythms prevalent in modern jazz (odd and mixed meters, rhythmic cycles, and polyrhythm); chromaticism drawn from contemporary jazz and classical music; and textural and temporal elements of minimalism.
+Its sound focuses on rhythm (odd and mixed meters; rhythmic cycles; and polyrhythm); chromaticism drawn from contemporary jazz and classical music; and textural and temporal elements of minimalism.

 The Individuation Quartet is:

 Michael Eaton - saxophones

 Other musicians who have been affiliated with the group include: